-What if the Non-Custodial Parent Does Not Make Payments as Ordered by the Court?
+What if Non-Custodial Parent Doesn't Make Payments as Ordered by Court?

 The Child Support agency is responsible for enforcing Child Support payments when the non-custodial parent does not make Child Support payments as ordered by the court.
 The support payments must be at least 30 days in arrears before court action can be initiated.

 The Child Support agency will issue a show cause notice for the non-custodial parent to appear in court to explain why they should not be found in contempt of the court order.